Passengers, restaurants struggle with water cutoff at Haneda terminal

 Flight operations were not disrupted.
 But the water has been shut off since Wednesday, with no timing for when the taps would turn back on.

-“We cannot estimate when the water supply will be restored” at Terminal 2, said Kyosuke Hirano, a spokesman at Japan Airport Terminal, which runs Haneda, the world’s fourth-busiest airport.
+“We cannot estimate when the water supply will be restored” at Terminal 2, said Kyosuke Hirano, a spokesman at Japan Airport Terminal (9706.T), which runs Haneda, the world’s fourth-busiest airport.

 Toilets, however, have not been affected because they use a different water system, another Japan Airport official said.